 Within this blog post, we’re going to take a look at AWS Log Insights and cover some of the topics that you will find useful around…

 The key challenge with modern visibility on clouds like AWS is that data originates from various sources across every layer of the application stack, is varied in format, frequency, and importance and all of it needs to be monitored in real-time by the appropriate roles in an organization.
-An AWS centralized logging solution, therefore, becomes essential when scaling a product and organization.
+An AWS monitoring solution, therefore, becomes essential when scaling a product and organization.

-To achieve this kind of end-to-end visibility requires a conscious effort to centralize all the disparate monitoring data irrespective of their source of origin.
+To achieve this kind of end-to-end visibility requires a conscious effort to centralize all the disparate AWS monitoring data irrespective of their source of origin.
 The focus of this guide is centralizing logs, events, and metrics for cloud-native applications running on Amazon Web Services (AWS).

 AWS has by far, the most comprehensive suite of cloud services, numbering 175 services as of 2020.
 Every AWS service churns out its own set of metrics, events, and logs.
 Additionally, there are performance metrics produced by the applications running in AWS.
 AWS provides CloudWatch for centralizing this data.
 Being a native-AWS service, there is hardly any setup required and CloudWatch automatically records some default monitoring data from many AWS services as soon as they are activated.